List of Casualty characters

 Casualty is a British medical drama television series that has been broadcast on BBC One in the United Kingdom since 6 September 1986.
-The series was created by Jeremy Brock and Paul Unwin and focuses on the fictional lives, both professional and personal, of the medical and ancillary staff at the Accident and Emergency Department of the fictional Holby City Hospital, based in the equally fictitious town of Holby.
+The series was created by Jeremy Brock and Paul Unwin and focuses on the fictional lives, both professional and personal, of the medical and ancillary staff at the Accident and Emergency Department of the fictional Holby City Hospital, currently based in the equally fictitious city of Holby.
 It is the longest-running primetime and emergency medical drama television series in the world.
 It was primarily filmed in the city of Bristol until 2011 when it began filming at Roath Lock Studios in Cardiff, where it has remained since.
-The show has aired thirty-six full series with over 1000 episodes and is currently airing the thirty-seventh series.
+The show has aired thirty-eight full series with over 1000 episodes and is currently airing the thirty-ninth series.
 Brock and Unwin devised the serial after being inspired by the "comedy and heroics" of life in the National Health Service (NHS) and tackled a string of controversial topics through the show.
 A spin-off series, Holby City, began airing from 1999 and follows patients' stories after they are transferred to the hospital's surgical wards.
+The show was cancelled in 2022 and concluded the following year.
 A police procedural spin-off, HolbyBlue, began airing from 8 May 2007, running for two series before being cancelled due to poor viewing figures.